dssg/givinggraph/README.md

 2. Which companies have partnerships with nonprofits in my sector?
 3. Which is my impact on social media and what are the characteristics of my followers?

+## The Solution
+GivingGraph automates the retrieval of information about nonprofits and the analysis of that information.

+For a given nonprofit, the following kinds of data are collected:
+* based on an EIN, basic nonprofit information is retrieved via the GuideStar.org API (nonprofit name, location, description, etc).
+* news articles mentioning a nonprofit are retrieved by searching Yahoo News.
+* the official Twitter account of a nonprofit is retrieved by searching Yahoo.
+* the nonprofit's Twitter followers are retrieved.
+* the nonprofit's tweets are retrieved.

+The following kinds of analyses are performed:
+* Similarity between nonprofits, based on tweets.
+* Similarity between nonprofits, based on descriptions.
+* Community membership, based on tweet similarity.
+* Community membership, based on description similarity.

 ## The Project